20th century to the present

 Substantial archives are also held relating to: the novelist Barbara Pym; the detective novelist (under the pseudonym ‘Edmund Crispin’) and composer Bruce Montgomery; Jamaican-born poet, playwright and screenwriter Evan Jones; writer and editor Hilary Bailey; and writer Bruce Chatwin.

-The Bodleian Libraries also hold material relating to the work of living authors, most notably those of John Le Carré and Alan Bennett.
+The Bodleian Libraries also hold material relating to the work of contemporary authors, most notably those of John Le Carré and Alan Bennett.

 20th century poets